 5. Get in Touch with Nature

 Another way to add interest to automotive photography is with nature.
 By allowing the subject to interact with its surroundings, you can showcase special features, performance, and utility.
-For example, shooting a truck spraying dust or a jeep splashing through puddles highlights each vehicle’s off-road strengths and ability to master terrain.
+For example, shooting cars like a truck spraying dust or a jeep splashing through puddles highlights each vehicle’s off-road strengths and ability to master terrain.

 7. Movement and Motion Results in Captivating Images

-You can obtain driving shots by standing on the side of the road while the car drives by or from the window of another moving car while someone else is driving.
+You can obtain driving photos by standing on the side of the road while the car drives by or from the window of another moving car while someone else is driving.
 This last method is dangerous, so you should only attempt it if you are experienced and cautious.